About the school

 • both sending and receiving institutions must be ECHE-holding higher education institutions

-Student mobility for traineeship:
+Student mobility for practical traineeship:

 • the receiving institution must be a higher education institution to which an ECHE has been awarded or any public or private organisation active in the labour market or in the field of education, training and youth work.
 Examples of such organisations are listed here

-Staff teaching mobility:
+Staff mobility for teaching assignments:

 • receiving institution must be an ECHE-holding higher education institution